mariusmg/ExeLauncher/README.md

 ExeLauncher-
 ============

-CLI launcher which aims to "fix" the fact that PATH environment variable entry on Windows is not recursive.
+Is a command line app launcher for Windows.

-Options (open el.exe.config")
+Options to tweak (open el.exe.config) :

 -Paths : enter list of paths where the app will look for files (values must be comma separated).